When you need expert advice from a warm, caring staff, we’ll be there for you.

 - Are under his/her care for the treatment of mental disability found in the DSM IV or V (the Diagnostic and Statistical Manual of Mental Disorders, version 4 or 5).

 - Your disability substantially limits at least one major life activity

 - He/she prescribes for you an emotional support animal as a necessary treatment for your mental health.

 - In addition, the letter must be dated, written on his/her letterhead, include his/her license type, number, date of license, and state in which the license was issued.

-Sure they can write you a letter they claim will “last a lifetime,” but many airlines and housing entities will only honor prescription letters written within the last year.
+Sure they can write you a letter they claim will “last a lifetime,” but many airlines and housing entities will only honor recommendation letters written within the last year.
 After that, they can, and very often will, require you to provide an updated letter.
 You don’t want to find that out when you arrive at the airport to catch a flight!
 At ESADoggy, we make the protocol as simple and seamless as possible, we can even provide you with a reminder(s) as you get close to your renewal date.

 However, it is HIGHLY recommended you check the ESA policies of each airline you intend to travel on, as they have different requirements as to check-in, carriers, etc., and other useful information.
 Airlines and other entities will make every effort to work with you; it is your responsibility as an ESA owner to make an effort to work within their parameters if you can as this creates a smoother, better experience for all.

 Federal Law does not recognize an “official emotional support animal registry.”
 Additionally, ESAs are not required to be registered anywhere!

 Those services offering “ESA registry” are out for your money by selling fake certificates, shiny ID cards, and dog tags.